Read Now, Travel Later

 My favorite time of year to visit the giant park is December after the city plugs in a few thousand Christmas lights.
 They erect an enormous tree in the center of the park that almost rivals the nearby church steeples (but not quite).
 It’s a peaceful place to take a walk, go on a first date, or just sit back and read a book and wait for the sun to set and the lights to come on.

 A cemetery in Charleston is not like any cemetery you have at home (unless you live in Europe, then it’s probably just like the cemetery you have at home).
 The cemeteries in Charleston are old, historic, with beautiful tombstones and even more beautiful decor around the fencing.
-Almost all the cemeteries are open to the public during the day, and none of them charge admission (actually they do, but it would kill you).
+Almost all the cemeteries are open to the public during the day.

 The cemeteries at St. Phillips Episcopal Church and the Circular Congregational Church adjoin one another between Church Street and Meeting Street.
 The St. Phillips cemetery hosts an array of historical figures, including John C. Calhoun, in a massive tomb in the middle.
 You can also take a little drive along Meeting Street to the north to find Magnolia Cemetery, a large and beautiful cemetery located near the waterfront.